-Our goodwill, which increased as a result of the 2008 Transactions, could become impaired and adversely affect our net worth and the market value of our common stock.
+Our goodwill, which increased significantly as a result of the 2008 Transactions and the Eclipsys Merger, could become impaired and adversely affect our net worth and the market value of our common stock.

 Under the purchase method of accounting, our assets and liabilities were recorded, as of completion of the 2008 Transactions, at their respective fair values and added to those of Misys, which are carried at their book values.
 The purchase price for the 2008 Transactions was allocated to legacy Allscripts' tangible assets and liabilities and identifiable intangible assets, based on their fair values as of the date of completion of the 2008 Transactions.
 The excess of \$331 million of such price over those fair values has been recorded as goodwill.
-Goodwill and other acquired intangibles expected to contribute indefinitely to our cash flows are not amortized, but must be evaluated by management at least annually for impairment.
-To the extent the value of goodwill or intangibles becomes impaired, we may be required to incur material charges relating to such impairment.
-Such a potential impairment charge could have a material impact on our operating results.